-For the Club's trade receivables, receivables from related parties and deposits, evaluation includes the review of the credit risk of the borrower through a review of qualitative and quantitative information.
+For the Club's receivables from related parties and deposits, evaluation includes the review of the credit risk of the borrower through a review of qualitative and quantitative information.
 Factors being considered includes significant changes in the business, financial and economic conditions, regulatory and economic environment to which the borrower operates, among others.

-No expected credit loss was recognized in 2021 and 2020.
+No ECL was recognized in 2022 and 2021.

-Estimating net realizable value (NRV) of inventories
+Estimating NRV of inventories